do-m-en/entt/README.md

 To be notified when components are destroyed, use the `destruction` member function instead.

-The function type of a listener is the same in both cases:
+The function type of a listener is the same in both cases and should be equivalent to:

 ```cpp
 void(Registry<Entity> &, Entity);